Nelitarnia/WO3U-speedrun-guide/character-notes.md

 His horse riding animation might be buggy in some way.
 I've noticed that if you horse ride a lot with Hundun and do things like switch characters, the game may crash.

+## Ieyasu Tokugawa

+- Technique / Fortitude + Dexterity

+### Good angled glitch

+He can breach up to medium-thick walls with his sprint attack.

+He can also start angled glitch since he is a Samurai-style character.

+### Average attacking through walls

+Air special can hit through walls.
+However, it seems it's not the beams themselves which go through walls but rather the localized explosion, making the potential range very short.

+### Average infinite jump

+His air special allows him to be a part of an infinite jump chain, but it won't help with height and the animation is long too.

+### Average combat setup

+He can hit enemies from a large distance away with air special (or to a lesser extent regular air attack) if you have a lot of height, but it's probably quite inconsistent.
+C7 also fires a straight medium-long range laser.

+### Other notes

+Quite an un-acrobatic character with a low jump and no way to properly extend the jump with attacks.

+## Ina

+- Technique / Technique + Focus

+### Average angled glitch

+She can breach thin walls with sprint attack or the second hit of the C3 combo.
+She can also be used to setup angled glitch since she is a Samurai-style character.

+### Average high jump

+Her jump is naturally high.
+Air charge attack helps a little bit with height.
+Air special gives a little bit of height and moves backwards.

+Highest jump so far: (back against wall) jump -> air special -> air charge attack.
+(This is enough to cross 1.1 tiers at Luoyang.)

+### Average infinite jump

+She can be used as a part of an IJ chain, but her air special is a bit slow and usually loses a bit of height.

+### Average combat setup

+She can hit from a long distance with her air special and Musou.
+With a lot of height, her regular air attack or air special could maybe snipe enemies from 20 meters away.

+### Other notes

+She has no way of dealing damage through walls, not even the air special works.

 ## Jia Xu

 • Speed / Dexterity + Solidarity